PyxisSociety/SANDAL2/Docs/events.md

 To make it simplier, we will only use a block, but all elements behave the same way.
 All event functions follow the same pattern :
 `function_name(element, behavior)`
-Behavior functions have the same prototype expect for the key pressed and released ones :
+Behavior functions have the same prototype expect for the key pressed and released ones, and the end of an animation :
-* void function(ElementSDL2 * e) : all but keyboard
+* void function(ElementSDL2 * e) : all but keyboard and animation
 * void function(ElementSDL2 * e, SDL_Keycode c) : keyboard
+* void function(ElementSDL2 * e, int animation_id) : animation

 ```c
 #include <stdio.h>